-How Ramsey's Forgotten Promotion Started 50 Years of Service
+How Ramsey's forgotten promotion started 50 years of service

 |0

-This work, How Ramsey's Forgotten Promotion Started 50 Years of Service, by Robert Peterson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, How Ramsey's forgotten promotion started 50 years of service, by Tim Gantner, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.